tardate/LittleArduinoProjects/Girabot/README.md

 Worst case, Girabot is going to be a crappy walking but an outstanding dancer..

-### Proof-of-concept/Explorations
+### Servos: Proof-of-concept/Explorations

-* [PWM Motor Control](https://leap.tardate.com/playground/motorcontrolpwm/) - tests PWM speed control of a DC motor driven by an Arduino
+* [PWM Motor Control](../playground/MotorControlPWM/) - tests PWM speed control of a DC motor driven by an Arduino
-* [ServoTest](https://leap.tardate.com/kinetics/servomotors/servotest/) - test the positioning accuracy of a servo motor driven by an Arduino
+* [ServoTest](../Kinetics/ServoMotors/ServoTest/) - test the positioning accuracy of a servo motor driven by an Arduino

 ## Power